Why do it at all?

 What would I do differently if I did it again?

 There's not much that I think I'd do differently; the whole experience went relatively smoothly.
 I'd definitely pay more attention to making sure I had a really strong & reliable rear wheel, as well as trying to cut down on my luggage weight a bit - I took some jeans as a luxury for the evenings but they did weigh a bit and so (lighter weight) hiking trousers would have been better, plus I'd also get some lighter evening footwear.
 The other thing I'd do is to make sure my waterproofs (especially my trousers) were truly waterproof!
 Long fingered waterproof gloves would have been useful too.
-And I'd get a jacket that wasn't yellow (which I found attracts bugs!) but instead another high-vis colour such as orange.
+And I'd get a jacket that wasn't yellow (which I found attracts bugs - who knew?!) but instead another high-vis colour such as orange.

 For my European trip in 2018 I learnt my lessons and cut back on the clothing I took, and had a bike with a stronger wheel that performed brilliantly.
 I did though intend on taking a tent, and whilst I ditched that just before setting off (long story...)
 I forgot to offload some of the other camping equipment I'd packed and again carried far more weight in my panniers than I needed to.
 D'oh!